onzfonz/comp227/src/content/5/en/part5d.md

 The same applies to creating a new note now that we think about it.
 We have a test, which makes a new note using the form.
-We also make a new note in the <i>beforeEach</i> block of the test testing changing the importance of a note:
+We also make a new note in the `beforeEach` block of the test testing changing the importance of a note:

 ```js
 describe('Note app', function() {